Last Updated: December 29, 2022

 Now you begin to see why this apparently simple idea isn't as easy as it looks.
 If a resident uses a sharing membership to get a bicycle to go to work every day, that becomes a routine.
 Others may face a learning curve that just isn't worthwhile.

 That's why we say on this website that your program design must be very clear about which social, economic, and/or environmental goals you’re trying to maximize before you start.
-A lively discussion with the public, which easily could be conducted through website polling, is suggested.
+A lively discussion with the public, which easily could be conducted through social media and website polling, is suggested.

 As an example of why we are emphasizing the goal-setting so heavily, consider that most of the programs we've seen seem inherently easier to use for the locals than for tourists.
-This is true because of fairly intricate rules, annual memberships, and sometimes less than obvious list of bicycle sharing companies or apps from which to choose.
+This is true because of fairly intricate rules, annual memberships, and sometimes a less than obvious list of bicycle sharing companies or apps from which to choose.

 Tourists and poor people seem to be the people who would be most grateful for the ability to have what amounts to bike rental.

 As we imply already by talking about green entrepreneurship, it's possible that a small private company or a community-controlled cooperative could run bicycle sharing in your community.
-However, the technology and operational hazards probably need to become even more reliable for this to be a truly self-sustaining activity.
+However, the technology and ways to address operational hazards probably need to become even more reliable for this to be a truly self-sustaining activity.
 In the meantime, a smaller city may choose to subsidize this service, which will serve several positive social and community development goals.

 If you investigate and find that bicycle sharing isn't practical in your community, just concentrate on making yourselves a